naval-singh/naval-singh/README.md

 ## Hey I'm Naval Verma

-I am a Full stack web developer, Passionate about exploring new techs and leverage them to build new projects.
+I am a Full stack web developer, Passionate about exploring new technologies and leverage them to build new projects.

-## 💼 Current Projects:
-- 🚀 Spearheading the development of [Project Name](https://project-link.com), [brief description].
-- 🛠️ Contributing to [Project Name](https://project-link.com), [brief description].

 ## ⚡ Technologies I Work With: